-The Federated authentication standards used today, gained prominence in the early 2000s, and SaaS, PaaS, and IaaS began to gain foothold in the enterprise, with businesses centralizing their Identity and Access Management (IAM) programmes around IDaaS (Identity-as-a-Service).
+The Federated authentication standards used today, gained prominence in the early 2000s, and SaaS, PaaS, and IaaS began to gain a foothold in the enterprise, with businesses centralizing their Identity and Access Management (IAM) programs around IDaaS (Identity-as-a-Service).

 Regardless of how new a company is, it will inevitably possess legacy resources that rely on earlier generation technologies.
 Because legacy apps are still used by enterprises, a comprehensive IAM architecture cannot ignore them as Enterprises need to SSO into these legacy applications for a seamless user experience.
 Thus the employed IAM solution must support both legacy and modern technology applications.

 Legacy Authentication methods (Web Access Management, or WAM)

 Web Access Management is a legacy authentication mechanism for managing authentication and authorization to corporate resources.
 It was first utilized in the early 1990s.

 A WAM system requests authentication from the end user, then injects identity data via the HTTP headers of a user’s browser’s HTTP request, for consumption by the protected application.
 This is more commonly referred to as Header Based SSO.
 These Header values can be configured as required for the application and are sent to the application via an application proxy.

 The following are some of the advantages of employing Application Proxies’ native support for header-based authentication:

 - Provide remote access to your on-premises apps with ease – App Proxy makes existing remote access architecture easier to manage by eliminating the need for VPN access and on-premises identity management.
 Users’ sign-in flows remain unchanged, and they can work from any location on any device.